hawkjo/champ/README.md

 #### Setting Up a New Analysis

-When a new experiment is run and the image files are uploaded to the server, you'll need to run "champ init" to associate some metadata about the experiment with the image files.
+When a new experiment is run and the image files are uploaded to the server, you'll need to run `champ init` to associate some metadata about the experiment with the image files.
 There are several mandatory pieces of information and some optional ones.
 This creates a file `champ.yml` that holds this metadata, and which is used during the alignment process to checkpoint progress.